This is the first article in a 2-part series on Google Drive security. View Part Two here.

-Organizations considering file sharing in G Suite should get very familiar with Google Drive sharing settings and native control features for each tiered G Suite offering, then determine where layered security can fill any gaps the security team identifies.
+Organizations considering file sharing in G Suite should get familiar with Google Drive sharing settings and native control features for each tiered G Suite offering, then determine where layered security can fill any gaps the security team identifies.

 Administrators can limit files to internal use only, restrict access to certain departments or roles, disable sharing, printing, or copying, and blacklist (or whitelist) specific domains.
-Admins can also set up Team Drives—shared spaces used to store, edit, and access files.
-Team Drives belong to a group, not an individual, so files stay put even when the individuals who created them leave.
+Administrators can also set up Team Drives—shared spaces used to store, edit, and access files.
+Team Drives belong to a group, not an individual, so files stay put even when the individuals who created them leave an organization.

 If recipients don’t already have Google accounts, document creators must choose between two poor alternatives: forcing recipients to create a new Google account, or sharing an open, public link.

 Forcing collaborators to create a new Google account in order to access a shared file inhibits the productivity Drive is designed to enable.
 This requires collaborators to create and manage another password, on top of the nearly 200 other passwords the average business user already keeps track of.
 And unfortunately, password strength is not always taken into consideration, further placing sensitive data at risk.

 Open link sharing, while more convenient, also adds significant risk.
 Creating an open link and enabling public sharing essentially forfeits your control over the document.
 With this option, anyone who has the URL can view sensitive content.
 A collaborator could accidentally send the link to the wrong recipient, who can then forward to other unauthorized users, increasing the risk of data loss and potentially violating privacy and compliance requirements.

 Considering the fact that Drive’s market share is around 10%, organizations should assume that not all external parties will already be using Google, and in that case, both alternatives above present a significant security concern.